NovaMachina-Mods/ExNihiloSequentia/docs/data_pack.md

 ```

 - `fluidInTank`: The fluid to be transformed.
-- `blockBelow`: The block/type of block that must be below the barrel to transform the fluid.
+- `catalyst`: The block/type of block that must be below the barrel to transform the fluid.
+May also be an item that is inserted into the barrel with the fluid in it.
 - `result`: The resulting fluid.

 ## Hammer